 Want more information about how Snipes Farm could use your financial support?
 Look below for more specific projects!

 Activities and Resources at Snipes Farm and Education Center

 Innovative, farm-based education and nutrition programs for children, including Summer Farm Day Camp, Seed-to-Fork (a program for teens that provides hands-on farming experiences and youth development activities), youth and scout programs, and seasonal field trips for school groups from elementary through high school.
 We serve more than 4,000 students per year.

 - Unique, outdoor learning for students with special needs.

 - Community-Supported Agriculture (CSA) programs providing pesticide and herbicide-free vegetables and eggs.
-10% of all farm produce goes directly to needy families in Bucks County.
+70% of all farm produce goes directly to families in need in the local community.

 - Adult and family education classes including beekeeping, cheese making, preserving and fermentation.

 - Fun, family-friendly events and festivals, hayrides, fall corn maze, our own fresh-pressed cider and baked goods in season, farm animals, tours and more.
 Over 10,000 people visit the farm each fall.